-Such appointments must be approved by the President.
+Such appointments must be approved in accordance with the process for approval of dual employment in UNT Policy 05.008, Dual Employment and Other Activities.
 Prior to the President accepting an invitation to serve in an additional state or federal non-elective office, the Board of Regents must determine that the appointment meets the two requirements stated above.
-The Board must also make an official record of any compensation to be received by the President from such appointment, including salary, bonus, per diem or other types of compensation.
+The Board must also make an official record of any compensation to be received by the President from such appointment, including salary, bonus, per diem, or other types of compensation.